Python-SIP/sip/sphinx/c_api.rst

         the object that describes the requested transfer of ownership.
     :return:
         the state of the converted value.

+.. c:function:: int sipGetTime(PyObject *obj, sipTimeDef *time)

+    .. versionadded:: 4.19

+    This checks to see if an object is a Python time object and, if so, optionally returns its component parts.

+    :param obj:
+        the Python object.
+    :param time:
+        if this is not ``NULL``, and the object is a time object, then the component parts are returned in this structure.
+    :return:
+        a non-zero value if the object is a Python time object.

 .. c:function:: void *sipGetTypeUserData(sipWrapperType *type)